gynzy/helm-action/README.md

   JSON encoded map.
 - `helm`: Helm binary to execute (defaults to `helm`, which uses Helm 3.
 Currently only supported version).
 - `version`: Version of the app, usually commit sha works here.
+- `wait`: Time to wait for any individual Kubernetes operation like deployment pods.
+To be used in conjunction with wait (defaults to false. i.e. 5m)
 - `timeout`: specify a timeout for helm deployment
 - `repository`: specify the URL for a helm repo to come from
 - `atomic`: If true, upgrade process rolls back changes made in case of failed upgrade.
 Defaults to true.